Is Your Parent Just Sad, or Is It Depression? 8 Signs to Look For

 2. Other Mood Changes

-Some mood changes to watch for include:
+Some mood changes to watch for include the person:

 • Being irritable or short-tempered